SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_ssi_master/readme.md

 7. If ULP_SSI_MASTER_RECEIVE or ULP_SSI_MASTER_SEND is enabled, SSI slave will receive and send data respectively.
 8. After successful program execution the prints in serial console looks as shown below.

-- ULP Master output:
+- ULP Primary output:

    > ![output](resources/readme/output_ulp_ssi.png)

-- Slave output:
+- Secondary output:

    > ![output](resources/readme/output_ssi_slave.png)

 > **Note:**
 >
->- After Flashing ULP examples as M4 flash will be turned off,flash erase does not work.
+>- After Flashing ULP examples as M4 flash will be turned off, flash erase does not work.
->- The SSI slave example side files should be executed in RAM if wish to test the non-DMA full duplex mode with SSI Slave example.
+>- For ULP SSI Primary Non-DMA configuration, Secondary device running with ssi_slave_example might not work as expected in all the power states.
+It requires an handshake mechanism or tuning Secondary device speed to achieve synchronization for large data packets.
+To verify this case, recommended to refer sl_si91x_icm40627 example where a real slave device is demonstrated.
 >
 - To Erase the chip follow the below procedure
   - **Press ISP and RESET button at same time and then release, now perform Chip erase through commander.**